HomePodcastsThe Newsletter Podcast with Fexingo: Substack, Beehiiv, and Email Newsletter Business

 The Newsletter Podcast with Fexingo: Substack, Beehiiv, and Email Newsletter Business

 Every week, Lucas and Luna scrutinize the business of email newsletters — the platforms, the economics, the craft.
 From Substack's creator equity model to Beehiiv's ad-network play, they map the shifting landscape where independent writers and media companies collide.
-They examine real newsletters — Morning Brew, The Hustle, Lenny's Letter — to understand what drives growth, retention, and monetization.
-Lucas, a former journalist, pushes for the editorial side: How do you build a voice that compels opens?
-Luna, grounded in audience data, counters with open rates, churn curves, and unit economics.
+They examine real newsletters like Morning Brew, The Hustle, and Lenny's Letter to understand what drives growth, retention, and monetization.
+Lucas, a former journalist, pushes for the editorial side, while Luna, grounded in audience data, counters with open rates, churn curves, and unit economics.
 Together, they debate the tension between sponsored content and reader-funded models, the role of SEO and social distribution, and the fragility of a business built on a single inbox.
-This is not a how-to guide; it's a forensic look at a medium reshaping media.
-If you run a newsletter, think about starting one, or simply subscribe to a dozen, their conversations will change how you see that daily email.
-What happens when a writer's list becomes their primary asset — and what happens when it doesn't?

 Episodes